The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - Dull blades

 - Hot metal means it’s working too hard!
 Dirt, friction, and dull blades make the heat.
-Get it all clean and oiled up, and you should be ready to go.
+Get it all clean and oiled up, and you should be ready.

 These are batteries that pop out and charge on a stand.
 You can get replacements!